 After oath-taking and initial PRC registration, join your chosen professional organization right away.
 REBAP chapters hold regular membership orientations, and many new brokers find their first referral partner through that initial network.
 Start a CPD tracker now.
 You need 45 CPD units in your first three-year renewal period under PRC Memorandum Order 2018-01.
 CPD seminars under REBAP and PAREB count toward this, and many are free or subsidized for new members.

 Most new brokers start under a licensed broker or join an existing brokerage firm.
 This is the fastest way to work on actual transactions while building your own client base.
 Firms that specialize in subdivision projects, condominiums, or commercial leasing are all good entry points.
-Pick based on where you reviewed most heavily during Special and Technical Knowledge preparation.
+Pick based on where you reviewed most heavily during your Special and Technical Knowledge preparation.

 Months 4-9: DHSUD accreditation if you are selling projects